Manual for CrochetPARADE (the Crochet PAttern Renderer, Analyzer and DEbugger)

 DOT: iterations=1000

-# seed for the random number generator:
+# seed for the random number generator (default: 0):

 DOT: start=10